pombreda/pgreloaded/doc/modules/resources.rst

     tilesimage = appresources.get("tileset1.bmp")
     audiofile = appresources.get("example.wav")

-If you request a an indexed file via :meth:`Resources.get`, you will receive a :class:`io.BytesIO` stream, containing the file data, for further processing.
+If you request an indexed file via :meth:`Resources.get`, you will receive a :class:`io.BytesIO` stream, containing the file data, for further processing.

 .. note::

    The scanned files act as keys within the :class:`Resources` class.
-This means that two files, that have the same name, but different location will not be indexed.
+This means that two files, that have the same name, but are located in different directories, will not be indexed.
 Only one of them will be accessible through the :class:`Resources` class.

 Resource management API
 -----------------------